-Professor of Linguistics/PhD Advisor Curriculum Vitae
+Professor of Applied Linguistics/PhD Advisor Curriculum Vitae

 I am an applied linguist, with research and teaching specializations in the areas of discourse analysis, the language of digital media, sociolinguistics and pragmatics.